x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/4-Variables.md

 <br>

 # `Variable Scope/Context`
-Basically: the area within code in which a variable can be accessed and used
+Basically: `Scope/Context` is the area within code in which a variable can be accessed and used

-Specifically: refers to the visibility and accessibility of variables, functions, and other identifiers within a program.
+Specifically: `Scope/Context` refers to the visibility and accessibility of variables, functions, and other identifiers within a program.

 * Scope/Context can be `global`, `local`, or `nonlocal`
 * Python looks for variables by searching from the most local scope, to the least local scope.